 Research interests include enterprise modelling and requirements engineering methods and tools, organisational patterns, knowledge management and transfer of best practices.
 Stirna is an author or co-author of more than 100 research reports and publications as well as three text books on Enterprise Modeling.
 He has participated in fourteen EU financed research projects.
 He has co-developed the EKP – Enterprise Knowledge Patterns, the EKD – Enterprise Knowledge Development, and 4EM – For Enterprise Modelling approaches.
 Stirna was coordinator of FP7 project CaaS – “Capability as a Service for digital enterprises”.
 The main objective of CaaS was to develop a method and a tool for design and delivery of context dependent business services.

-He is currently vice-chair of IFIP Working Group 8.1 Design and Evaluation of Information Systems.
+He is currently the chair of IFIP Working Group 8.1 Design and Evaluation of Information Systems.
 Together with prof. Anne Persson and prof Kurt Sandkuhl he initiated of the WG8.1 PoEM conference series.

 Publications list on DBLP